-The US government cannot provide emergency services to US citizens in North Korea as it does not have diplomatic or consular relations with North Korea.
+The U.S. government cannot provide emergency services to U.S. citizens in North Korea as it does not have diplomatic or consular relations with North Korea.
 Sweden serves as the protecting power for the United States in North Korea, providing limited emergency services.
-The North Korean Government routinely delays or denies Swedish officials access to detained US citizens.
+The North Korean Government routinely delays or denies Swedish officials access to detained U.S. citizens.

 Russia

-Risk Level: Extreme

-Country Overview:

-In some parts of Russia, security is hazardous, with specific areas extremely unsafe.
-Due to terrorism, harassment, the arbitrary enforcement of local laws, it is advised to exercise increased caution in Russia.
+In some parts of Russia, security is hazardous, specific areas extremely unsafe.
+Due to terrorism, harassment, and the arbitrary enforcement of local laws, it is advised to exercise increased caution in Russia.

-There is an overall moderate risk to personal safety and security throughout the rest of the

-country due to terrorist groups continuing to plot attacks.
+There is an overall moderate risk to personal safety and security throughout the rest of the country due to terrorist groups continuing to plot attacks.
 On March 22, 2024, four gunmen stormed the Crocus City Concert Hall in Krasnogorsk near Moscow.
 They opened fire at patrons before setting the building ablaze, resulting in over 137 people dead and several injured.
 Additionally, in June 2024, at least 20 people were killed after armed assailants attacked synagogues, churches, and police in Dagestan.
 Travelers should be vigilant when in popular and crowded areas.
 Additional counter-terrorism procedures and restrictions across the country are to be expected.

 Avoid all travel to parts of the North Caucasus region (including the Mount Elbrus area), such as Chechnya, Dagestan, Ingushetia, North Ossetia, and the southeast part of Stavropol bordering Chechnya, Kabardino-Balkaria, and Karachay-Cherkessia; and within 10km of the border with the Ukrainian Donetsk and Lugansk Oblasts.

 Russia enforces special restrictions on dual U.S.-Russian nationals.
-It may refuse to acknowledge dual U.S.-Russia nationals' US citizenship, including denying US consular assistance to detained dual citizens and preventing their departure from Russia.
-Due to the Russian government-imposed reduction in US diplomatic personnel, the US government may delay providing services to US citizens.
+It may refuse to acknowledge dual U.S.-Russia nationals' U.S. citizenship, including denying U.S. consular assistance to detained dual citizens and preventing their departure from Russia.
+Due to the Russian government-imposed reduction in U.S. diplomatic personnel, the U.S. government may delay providing services to U.S. citizens.

 Finland has extended the closure of its road borders with Russia until further notice, including its maritime borders, responding to what it perceives as an orchestrated influx of asylum seekers from Russia.
 Moscow denied the claim when the closure was briefly lifted in December, resulting in over 300 asylum seekers entering from Russia within two days and prompting the extended closure.

 Russia's full-scale attack on Ukraine is still ongoing.
 As a result, Western nations have placed severe economic sanctions against Moscow, which has far-reaching effects on those in the country.
 Russian forces have faced setbacks after making initial gains, occupying nearly a fifth of Ukraine.
-Ukraine has begun a counteroffensive to retake Russian-occupied territory; however, progress has been slow.

-Somalia Risk Level: Extreme
+Somalia

-Country Overview: It is advised to avoid traveling to Somalia.
+It is advised to avoid traveling to Somalia.
 The security situation in Somalia is hazardous.
 Travel is unsafe due to crime, terrorism, and piracy at the hands of armed militia.
 There is an extreme risk to personal safety and security because of terrorist activity and violent crime, such as kidnapping and murder, which are common throughout the country.

 Al-Shabaab has lost control of a significant portion of its southern and central Somalia territory due to the success of the Africa Union Mission in Somalia (AMISOM)-led Operation Indian Ocean offensive.

 There is a current outbreak of Polio that has the potential to impact travelers.